Outdoor Program

 In the outdoors, Scouts get opportunities to acquire skills that make them more self-reliant.
 They can explore hiking trails and complete challenges they first thought were beyond their ability.
 Attributes of good character become part of them as they learn to cooperate to meet outdoor challenges such as extreme weather, difficult trails and portages, physical and mental exertion, and unexpected surprises.
 They come to understand that good leadership, communication, and teamwork are essential for carrying out plans and achieving goals.
 Where else can one have fun and learn valuable experiential lessons at the same time?

-The outdoor program we are planning for the spring would progressively introduce Scouts to camping in the outdoors.
-It would move from day trips to overnights (perhaps in a cabin) and then to longer stays such as a family trip to New York City, a canoe regatta, and summer camp in the Adirondacks
+Last year's program last year was designed to progressively introduce Scouts to camping in the outdoors.
+It moved from day trips to overnights and then to longer overnight stays in the Adirondacks and other locations.

 Longer Term Outdoor Program